The best unconventional Christmas songs are a fantastic way to shake up your playlist after weeks of listening to Santa Baby on repeat.

 The best unconventional Christmas songs around

 For this list of the best unconventional Christmas songs, we’re not going to be focusing exclusively on one-hit wonders or music from a specific genre.

-Our list focuses on songs you may not hear very often, as well as those which failed to get the critical acclaim or publicity they deserved when they were first released.
+Our list focuses on songs you may not hear very often, as well as those that failed to get the critical acclaim or publicity they deserved when they were first released.

-Hopefully, you’ll find at least a handful of uncommon Christmas songs below you can intersperse throughout your playlist to give you a break from more repetitive tunes.
+Hopefully, you’ll find at least a handful of uncommon Christmas songs below you can interspersed throughout your playlist to give you a break from more repetitive tunes.

 1. Oi To The World: No Doubt

 No Doubt was one of the most popular alternative bands in the world for a time before Gwen Stefani took off and launched her own solo career.

 In 2003, the group released a cover of the song Oi To The World!, originally produced by the punk rock band the Vandals in 1996.

 The No Doubt version of the song has a slightly more upbeat ska style energy and was introduced on the B-Side of Happy Now in the charts.
 If you want something a little more old-fashioned punk, you should definitely check out the Vandals version too.